A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Data Collection

-{\bf Invalid nodes.} There are two types of nodes that we declare \textit{invalid}.
+There are two types of users that we declare as \textit{invalid}.
 First, if a user $u$ decides to hide her friends and to set the privacy settings to $Q_u=**0*$, the crawl cannot continue.
 We address this problem by backtracking to the previous node and continuing the crawl from there, as if $u$ was never selected.
 Second, there exist nodes with degree $k_v=0$; these are not reachable by any crawls, but we stumble upon them during the UNI sampling of the userID space.
-Discarding both types of nodes is consistent with our problem statement, where we already declared that we exclude such nodes (either not publicly available or isolated) from the graph we want to sample.
+Discarding both types of nodes is consistent with our assumptions (A2, A3), where we already declared that we exclude such nodes (either not publicly available (A2) or isolated (A3)) from the graph we want to sample.